Kishoyian-Brian/Kishoyian-Brian/README.md

 $ cat about.txt
 Fullstack Developer
-Building things that matter, one line of code at a time.
+Building solutions, one line of code at a time.

 $ ls -la skills/
 Angular    Next.js    React      TypeScript